BackupTheBerlios/hjb-svn/trunk/docs/rst/connections-sessions.rst

 * is created by sending a HTTP POST message to the appropriate child URL of a connection-factory URL.

-* can accept logon identification data on creation as parameters in the creating HTTP POST request.
+* can accept logon credentials on creation as parameters in the creating HTTP POST request.

 * has a URL that includes its creation index.
-This is the number of connections that had been created by the connection factory when the connection was created.
+This is the number of connections that had been created by the connection factory prior to this one.

 * can be stopped, started and removed by sending HTTP POST/GET requests to the appropriate child URL of the Connection URL.